UGA Bulletin Logo

 A - F (Traditional)

-• Students will be able to discuss and predict the genetic and environmental factors that influence animal behavior, especially in the context of a changing environment.
+• Students will discuss and predict the genetic and environmental factors that influence animal behavior, especially in the context of a changing environment.

-• Students will be able to identify how behavior can affect ecological populations (i.e., population growth) and communities (i.e., species interactions), as well as animal conservation.
+• Students will identify how individual behavior can influence population-level phenomena (i.e. evolution), ecological communities, and animal conservation.

 • Students will learn how animal behavior research is conducted through reading primary literature articles, and how it can inform animal conservation efforts.

-• Students will be able to develop skills associated with verbally communicating science and engaging an audience through student-led content review exercises and presentations.
+• Students will develop skills associated with verbally communicating science and engaging an audience through student-led content review exercises and presentation.

 Topical Outline